csecht/passphrase-generate/README.md

 The tkinter graphics module of Python is required, which is included in Python 3.7 and later.
 Earlier versions will require a separate installation of Tk/Tcl.

 #### pygPassphrase.app
 A standalone MacOS implementation of pygPassphrase.py.
-Created with py2app from https://pypi.org/project/py2app/
+After downloading, you will most likely need to go into System Preferences > Security & Privacy > General and allow the app to open because it is not from the Apple Store or an authorized Apple developer.
+Created with py2app obtained from https://pypi.org/project/py2app/

 ### pyPalindromes
 Just something fun.
 I like the magical way that slice can work to test for and generate palindromes.